nottolivc/React-Todo/README.md

 `Clear Completed` button call your handler function that will filter out any todos that have the completed flag toggled to `true`.

-#### Coming Next - Styling More and Data persist and Search/Edit

-- **Persist your data** in `window.localStorage()` hint: you may have to pass your data to a stringifier to get it to live inside the `localStorage()` of the browser.
-This will cause it to persist past the page refresh.

-- **Search Functionality** Add a input bar that allows you to search through your tasks and only show the ones that match the search input.

 - **Hosting**

 Deployed here: https://elated-hugle-d59c4f.netlify.com